bensheldon/island94-jekyll/_posts/2024-12-02-including-rails-view-helpers-concern.md

   - **Application-level Concerns** are agnostic about the kind of object they are included into (could be a controller, or model, or a job, or a PORO)
   - **Component-level Concerns** are intended to only be mixed into a specific kind of object, like a controller with expectations that controller-methods are available to be used in that concern (like an http request object, or other view helpers like path helpers)
 - **Dependencies** are non-shared behaviors that have been extracted into a module from a specific, singular controller to improve behavioral cohesion, and is then included back into that one, specific class or object.
-- **View Helpers** are intended to be across Views (or Controllers via the `helpers` view-proxy method) for formatting and presentation purposes and have access to other view helpers or http request objects.
+- **View Helpers** are intended to be across Views (or Controllers via the `helpers` view-proxy method in Controllers or `ApplicationController.helpers` anywhere else) for formatting and presentation purposes and have access to other view helpers or http request objects.
 These are the only objects that modules that should go in `app/helpers`.

 And this is what you might do about them: